motionproto/pf2e-reignmaker/docs/archived/events-incidents-audit-2025-10-13.md

 ## Issue #1: Duplicate Instance Creation Paths

 ### Problem
-Multiple code locations can create ActiveCheckInstance for the same event, leading to confusion and potential duplicates.
+Multiple code locations can create OutcomePreview for the same event, leading to confusion and potential duplicates.

 ### Current Code Paths